-In South Dakota, it is very likely that you have a personal connection to one of your elected officials.
-However, it's still perfectly normal to feel nervous about setting up a meeting with them or attending an in-person event.
+In South Dakota, it is very likely that you have a personal connection to any member of elected office around the state.
+However, it's still OK to feel nervous about setting up a meeting with your elected officials or attending an in-person event.